Arijitb98/foodie-delight/README.md

 FoodieDelight Admin Panel Documentation

 Overview

 FoodieDelight Admin Panel is a web application designed to manage restaurants, vendors and menu categories.
 It provides an interface for administrators to perform CRUD (Create, Read, Update, Delete) operations on various entities within the system.

 Technologies Used

 Frontend:

-React.js
+React.js,
-React Router DOM for navigation
+React Router DOM for navigation,
-Material-UI for UI components
+Material-UI for UI components,
 Formik and Yup for form handling and validation

 Backend: